Page 1 of 1

 by Sara D

-Interesting topic and a year before Bacharach and David's musical Promises, Promises opened on Broadway Lynn Anderson had a country hit in the US with a song by the same title, but that's where the similarities end.
+Interesting topic and a year before Bacharach and David's musical Promises, Promises opened on Broadway Lynn Anderson had a country hit in the US with a song by the same title, but that's where any similarities end.

 Posted: Fri Sep 20, 2024 7:22 am